Libyan militants appear to deny veteran fighter killed in U.S. strike

 But a statement on the Twitter account of the Ansar al Sharia militant group had a list of seven people it said had died in the attack that did not include a name resembling Belmokhtar's.

-"While we eulogize these heroes ... we deny the killing of any other personalities besides those whom we have named who are sons of this land (Libya)," the statement added.
+"While we eulogise these heroes ... we deny the killing of any other personalities besides those whom we have named who are sons of this land (Libya)," the statement added.

 Reuters could not verify the authenticity of the statement.